 The legal complaint must include a copy of the original agreement or contract giving rise to the consumer’s obligation to pay the debt.
 If the legal action is to collect an unpaid credit card debt, then the legal complaint must include a copy of the charge-off statement.

 When starting a debt collection lawsuit, the debt collector must provide several key pieces of information.
-These include the identity of the original creditor, the last four digits of the account number of the debt, when the last payment was made, the amount of the last payment on the debt, and a breakdown of the components of the total debt amount (such as fees and interest).
+These include the identity of the original creditor, the last four digits of the account number of the debt, when the last payment was made, the amount of the last payment on the debt, and a breakdown of the components of the total amount of the debt (such as fees and interest).

 If the plaintiff isn’t the original creditor, it can only get a default judgment against the consumer-defendant if it provides an affidavit (a sworn statement) from the original creditor.
 This affidavit will serve as partial validation that the plaintiff suing the consumer has the right to collect the debt even though it originated with someone else.